-Good tattoos are not cheap.
-While it’s not universally true that a cheap tattoo is not good, it’s a safe bet that an artist who doesn’t charge much isn’t giving much value.
-Building a reputation as an artist takes years, and building both the general artistic skill and the specific tattoo skill takes even longer.
-A doctor goes to school for seven years, and they miss out on their sleep, family, and social life to be on the bottom rung at a hospital as a resident.
-A tattoo artist can spend longer than a decade of learning.
-In fact, they never stop.
+In fact, building both the general artistic skill and the specific tattoo skill takes even longer.
+After all, a doctor goes to school for seven years, and they miss out on their sleep, family, and social life to be on the bottom rung at a hospital as a resident before making good cash.

 Why Tattoo Artists Charge So Much